okdonga/iifes_modules_closures/README.md

 })();
 ```

-- anonymous function expression
+- An Anonymous function expression
-- the parens around the declaration turn it into an expression
+- The parens around the declaration turn it into an expression
-- immediately invoked
+- Immediately invoked
-- avoids polluting global scope
+- Avoids polluting global scope
-- allows us to hide private state
+- Allows us to hide private state
-- avoids variable hoisting
+- Avoids variable hoisting

 ```javascript
 var something = "external stuff";